 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for New York's 5th congressional district.
 Democrat.

 Last Updated: May 2, 2011

 Length: 3 pages

-This bill was introduced on May 2, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 2, 2011, in a previous session of Congress, but it did not receive a vote.

 May 2, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.